mstechcomin/icss-2021/README.md

 # India Cloud Security Summit 2021 (28-Aug-2021)

-Thanks to all the attendees of Microsoft365 Saturday Bangalore 2020.
+Thanks to all the attendees of India Cloud Security Summit 2021.
 Here, we are sharing the Presentation links from all Speakers.
-Reach out to us on Twitter [@m365blr](https://twitter.com/m365blr "Microsoft365 Bangalore") for any further inputs (Hash tag #M365BLR).
+Reach out to us on Twitter [@indiacloudsec](https://twitter.com/indiacloudsec "India Cloud Security Summit") for any further inputs (Hash tag #ICSS2021).

 ## Session Presentations